mozilla/fxa/packages/fxa-auth-server/docs/service_notifications.md

 - `event`: The string "device:create".
 - `uid`: The userid of the account to which a device was connected.
 - `id`: The id of the device that was connected.
-- `timestamp`: Integer millisecond timestamp at which the event occurred.
 - `type`: The type of device, e.g. "desktop" or "mobile".
 - `isPlaceholder`: Boolean indicating whether the device explicitly registered itself, or had a device record implicitly created by the server.